 Enhanced User Interface: Continuously improve the user interface to make it more intuitive, visually appealing, and user-friendly.
 Incorporating user feedback, conducting usability testing, and implementing design best practices would contribute to this enhancement.

-Optimization for Scalability: Architect the system to be more scalable and resilient to handle increased user traffic and data volume.
-This involves optimizing database queries, implementing caching mechanisms, and leveraging cloud-based infrastructure for scalability.

 Integration with Public Transportation: Expand the project's scope to include integration with public transportation systems, offering users comprehensive multi-modal route planning options.
 This would include buses, trains, and ride-sharing services for a seamless travel experience.

-Weather Impact Analysis: Incorporate weather data into the traffic prediction models to analyze its impact on traffic patterns.
-This enhancement would improve prediction accuracy and help users better plan their travel routes based on weather conditions.

-Enhanced Data Visualization: Utilize advanced data visualization techniques like Plotly, D3.js, or WebGL to present insights from the data in a more interactive and insightful manner.
-Dynamic and engaging visualizations would enhance user understanding of traffic trends.

 Mobile Application Development: Develop a mobile application version of the project to provide users with on-the-go access to traffic information and route planning capabilities.
 Features such as push notifications, voice navigation, and offline mode support would enhance the mobile user experience.

 Integration with Food Delivery and Ridesharing Apps: In the future, consider collecting and integrating data from food delivery drivers and ridesharing apps to cater to their needs.
 Insights such as nearby restaurants, food delivery hotspots, popular pickup and drop-off locations, as well as points of interest like parks and recreational areas, can be valuable for these users.
 By incorporating this data, the system can provide tailored recommendations and route optimizations for food delivery drivers and rideshare operators, enhancing their efficiency and overall experience.
 This expansion would diversify the application's user base and broaden its utility in urban mobility and delivery services.

-These future enhancements aim to elevate the project's capabilities and provide users with more valuable and personalized experiences.
-Prioritization of these enhancements will depend on factors such as user feedback, technological advancements, and resource availability.
+These future enhancements plan to improve the project's capabilities and provide users with more valuable and personalized experiences.

 2.13 Development Schedule and Milestones